Stone-Red-Software/StoneRed.NetificationApi/README.md

 # StoneRed.NetificationApi
- A .NET librarly for NotificationAPI
+> A .NET library for NotificationAPI